 The Old Romantics

-Let’s keep it short and I’ll omit most of the references for convenience but did fact-check the best I could, in a wide range of sources.
+This is the kind of post, although aren’t they all, where I could write a book.
+To keep it short I’ll omit most references but did fact-check the best I could, in a wide range of sources.
 As always we are interested to receive feedback and glad to post corrections, clarifications, or other comment.

-Not only that, an advertorial appeared the same year, in the same newspaper, expressing the theme in straight narrative.
-You can see the early Mad Men brain at work, burning the midnight oil with gin and tonic, perhaps, as Michael Jackson liked to say.
+Paterson Brewing Company was a merger of five breweries of which Hinchliffe was a key component.
+It worked out the romance angle long before Falstaff in 1980-81.
+Not only that, an advertorial appeared the same year, in the same newspaper, expressing the theme in breathless narrative.
+You can see the early Mad Men brain at work (burning the midnight oil with gin and tonic, probably, not beer, as Michael Jackson liked to say).

 Part II of this post can be read, here.

 Note re images: the first two images were sourced from Jess Kidden’s Ballantine google pages, here.
 The Grant’s India Pale Ale label was sourced from the Beeryard site, here.
 The sources for the last two images are linked in the text.
 All intellectual property in the said sources belongs solely to the lawful owners, as applicable.
 Images are used for educational and historical purposes.
 All feedback welcomed.

 *See our note added in the Comments section.